thomasmong/llm-power-scheduling/README.md

 ## Dependencies
-ollama is required to run the LLM locally.
+ollama (0.3.13 version) is required to run the LLM locally.
 In addition, you will need the following python packages:
 - ollama (0.2.1)
 - json
 - datetime

+> [!NOTE]
+> There were ollama updates that made the code not runable.
+I am planning to rewrite the code to be compatible with the latest version.

 ## Database
 The `EVRQ` folder contains all the user requests that constitute the EVRQ database.
 The filename indicates: